-IPE 5100 Patient Centered Cases - An Interprofessional Approach II (1.0 credit hour, CR/NCR)
+IPE 5100 - An Interprofessional Approach II (1.0 credit hour, CR/NCR)

 This course is a required university seminar for all first-year health professional students.
-This course prepares students to practice health care services through a team approach.
-Working in small interprofessional teams, students will explore cases representing conditions across the life span.
-The cases will integrate elements common to all professionals such as ethical, behavioral, social, and psychological issues.
-This course is a graduation requirement for all health professional programs.
+Working in interprofessional teams, this course builds upon the knowledge and experience gained in the IPE 5000 course.
+Activities in this course may include asynchronous lectures, clinical scenario role-playing, synchronous discussion sessions, in-person/group team experiences, health events.
+Experiences will integrate elements common to all professionals such as ethical, behavioral, social, and psychological with increasing levels of complexity.
+This course is a graduation requirement for all health professional programs with attendance required.
+Absences may be excused but this does not exclude students from the responsibilities associated with the course and required for its completion.

-IPE 6000 Team Training in Health Care I (1.0 credit hour, CR/NCR)
+IPE 6000 Interprofessional Team Training in Health Care I (1.0 credit hour, CR/NCR)